Custom Workflows

 }

-- 1.We check if the current user is a Creator.
+- 1.Check if the current user is a Creator.

-- 2.If the content has the wrong status we cancel the process with the
+- 2.If the content has the wrong status, cancel the process with the Disallow function.
+Then the API responds with an

-and the UI will show an error message. - 3.if the content is changed to an invalid status we cancel the update with the 'reject' function.
-Then the API response with a
+and the UI will show an error message. - 3.If the content is changed to an invalid status, cancel the update with the 'reject' function.
+Then the API responds with an

 HTTP 400: Bad Request

-and the UI will show the error message.
+and the UI will display the error message.

-The rest of the requirements can be implemented with a some more
+The rest of the requirements can be implemented with some more

 if